release-please-plus/release-please-plus/README.md

 _Legacy Node.js versions are supported as a best effort:_

-* Legacy versions will not be tested in continuous integration.
+- Legacy versions will not be tested in continuous integration.
-* Some security patches may not be able to be backported.
+- Some security patches may not be able to be backported.
-* Dependencies will not be kept up-to-date, and features will not be backported.
+- Dependencies will not be kept up-to-date, and features will not be backported.

-#### Legacy tags available

-* `legacy-8`: install client libraries from this dist-tag for versions compatible with Node.js 8.

 ## Versioning